JayaswalPrateek/MyCSnotesForME/Data Strs.md

 ```

 <mark style="background: #D2B3FFA6;">Circular Linked list</mark>
+- we have 2 choices, we either store the last node as last or the first node as head
+	- we choose to store last node as last as we can find the head using last->next
 - the last node of the linked list points to the head of the linked list instead of `nullptr`
 - an empty linked list can never be circular as it needs at least one node and a head so that the head can point to node and node can point to the head
 	- just like how a bidirectional arrow cannot point to the same dot and needs at least 2 dots